sumbach/modern-cljs/doc/tutorial-22.md

 {:type :summary, :pass 7, :test 1, :error 0, :fail 0}
 ```

 Great.
-We can now modify the `syntax.clj` source file as we did in the REPL.
+We can now modify the `syntax.clj` source file as we did at the REPL.

 ```clj
 (ns enfocus.enlive.syntax)